Natarajan-R/h2/README.md

 - The homescreen & users web login page does not work.
 Use the hshell one to get around this.
 - The hlabs domain is hardcoded in the nginx config and in the web discovery binary.
+- RabbitMQ 3.5.4 management is required.
+- Problems in nsq docker repository

 ### Troubleshooting